Sensory development in week 15 of pregnancy

 In addition to water, this includes all drinks like milk, fruit juices, squash, and even soup.
 Tea and coffee also count but it’s important to limit your intake of caffeine as drinking too much has been associated with an increased risk of miscarriage5.
 And, just like any other time, you’ll need more drinks in hot weather or after physical activity.

-Why is it important to stay hydrated while pregnant?
+Why is it important to stay hydrated when you are 15 weeks pregnant?

 The human body is approximately 60% water and loses on average 2 litres of water a day.
 It’s essential that this fluid is replaced to: